ChakshuGautam/stylusdb-js/README.md

 # stylusdb-js

-A minimalistic implementation of a distributed KV Store
+A minimalistic implementation of a distributed KV Store based on the Raft consensus protocol.
+StylusDB aims to be a SOTA JS implementation of a RAFT based highthrouput KV.

 ### Configuration
-Modify config.json
+Modify `config.json`

 ### Installation
 ```sh